 However, because only one HVT vaccine can be used — whether recombinant or not — producers have to make a calculated choice, Cookson says.
 They can use a single-insert product for the disease that’s most crucial for them — HVT plus IBD, for example — and then use conventional vaccines to tackle the other disease challenges; or they can use one of the double-insert HVT vaccines available, such as HVT plus IBD and ND.

 The approach one takes in selecting recombinant and/or conventional vaccines is both philosophical and situational.
-That’s why we see a variety of programs and we’ll probably never see a “one size fits all” strategy.
+That’s why a variety of programs exist, and there will probably never be a “one size fits all” strategy.

 Choosing your weapon